idilkara/cs436-project/readme.md

 **3.1 Virtual Machine:**

-We started by creating a Virtual Machine (VM) instance for our database.
+We started by creating a Virtual Machine (VM) instance for our database using GCP dashboard.
 - **Configuration:**
   - Machine type: `e2-medium`
   - Disk: 10GB standard persistent disk